SayOnce - Voice Dictation Software SayOnce - Voice Dictation Software

 Verdict: Choose SayOnce if you dictate on Windows and want it offline and paid once.
 Stick with superwhisper if you are on Mac or want its deep custom Modes.

-superWhisper vs SayOnce
+superWhisper vs SayOnce: the scorecard

-Windows maturityNew port; users report shaky auto-paste, missing vocabulary tools, crashesWindows-native from day one
+Windows maturityNew port; users report shaky auto-paste, missing vocabulary tools, crashesWindows-native from day oneSayOnce

-ProcessingOn-device per the vendor; a rival claims Windows cleanup may go to the cloudOn-device and local; audio not sent for speech-to-text
+Offline privacyOn-device per the vendor; a rival claims Windows cleanup may route to the cloudOn-device and local; audio not sent for speech-to-textSayOnce

-PriceFree tier plus $8.49/mo Pro, or $249.99 lifetimeOne-time ~$49.99
+PriceFree tier plus $8.49/mo Pro, or $249.99 lifetimeOne-time ~$49.99, free daily tierSayOnce

-SetupDeep custom Modes, but a heavy first runPreset model, first dictation right away
+Time to first dictationDeep custom Modes, but a heavy first runPreset model, first dictation right awaySayOnce

-Batch file transcriptionNot a highlighted featureYes, media files to text
+Batch file transcriptionNot a highlighted featureYes, media files to textSayOnce

 When is superWhisper still the better pick?